MatMechLab/AsFem/docs/install.md

 ```
 git clone https://github.com/M3Group/AsFem.git
 ```
-if one wants to have a try for the `devel` version (**unstable**), one can use:
+if you wish to try the devel version (which is considered to be **unstable**), you can use the following command:
 ```
 git clone -b devel https://github.com/M3Group/AsFem.git
 ```

-then execute `source ~/.asfem-profile`, and then we can get the makefile via:
+After executing source ~/.asfem-profile, you can obtain the `Makefile` using the following command:
 ```
 cmake CMakeLists.txt -DCMAKE_BUILD_TYPE=Release
 ```
-afterwards, we can make the `asfem` by executing:
+After obtaining the `Makefile`, you can build `asfem` by executing the following command:
 ```
 make -j4
 ```
-the executable file `asfem` can be found in the `AsFem/bin` folder.
+Once you have built `asfem`, you can find the executable file in the `AsFem/bin` folder.

-It is also highly recommended to put `asfem` into your `PATH` as follows:
+It is highly recommended to add the `AsFem/bin` directory to your `PATH` environment variable as follows:
 ```
 export asfem=**your-path-to-asfem**
 export PATH=$PATH:$asfem/bin
 ```
-then one can easily run the AsFem job from the terminal as follows:
+After adding the `AsFem/bin` directory to your PATH environment variable, you can easily run an AsFem job from the terminal using the following command:
 ```
-asfem -i yourjob.i
+asfem -i yourjob.json
-mpirun -np 16 asfem -i yourjob.i
+mpirun -np 16 asfem -i yourjob.json
 ```

 That's all, enjoy!